Servant of the People (2015 TV series)

-Servant of the People (also known as Servant of the Nation, Ukrainian: «Слуга Народу», romanized: Sluha Narodu, /uk/) is a Ukrainian political satire comedy series created and produced by Volodymyr Zelenskyy, who was an actor before he became the President of Ukraine.
-Zelenskyy stars as Vasyl Petrovych Holoborod'ko, a high school history teacher in his thirties, who was unexpectedly elected president of Ukraine after a student recorded a video of him delivering a profane rant against government corruption in his country and uploaded it to the internet.
+Servant of the People (Note: Слуга Народу, /uk/) is a Ukrainian political satire comedy series created and produced by Volodymyr Zelenskyy.
+Zelenskyy stars as Vasyl Petrovych Holoborodko, a high school history teacher in his thirties, who was unexpectedly elected president of Ukraine after finding instant fame when a student recorded a video of him delivering a profane rant against government corruption in his country and uploaded it to the internet.
 The series ran for three seasons between 2015 and 2019, and a film adaptation was released in 2016.
 The series was produced by Kvartal 95, a studio founded by Zelenskyy.

 In 2018, the studio became involved in Ukrainian politics when a political party of the same name as the show was registered.
 While this was initially done to prevent others from using the name for "cynical political purposes", it quickly became active in Ukrainian politics, with Zelenskyy running as its candidate in the real-life 2019 Ukrainian presidential election against the incumbent Petro Poroshenko.
-Zelenskyy would be elected president following a landslide victory in the second round election, winning 73% of the vote.
-Zelenskyy was sworn in as the president of Ukraine on 20 May 2019.
+Zelenskyy was elected president following a landslide victory in the second round election, winning 73% of the vote.
+He was sworn in as the president of Ukraine on 20 May 2019.

 Plot

-Vasyl Petrovych Holoborod'ko (played by Volodymyr Zelenskyy) is a high school history teacher who unexpectedly rises to political prominence after a video of his outburst against government corruption goes viral.
+Vasyl Petrovych Holoborodko (played by Volodymyr Zelenskyy) is a high school history teacher who rises to political prominence after a video of his outburst against government corruption goes viral.
 Without his knowledge, his students organize a crowdfunding campaign that secures his candidacy in Ukraine's presidential election, resulting in his victory.

-Upon taking office, he is wholly unprepared for the demands of political power.
-He rejects the traditional privileges of his position, choosing to live modestly and continuing travel utilizing various forms of public transport, including both bus and bike.
+Upon taking office, he is unprepared for the demands of political power.
+He rejects the traditional privileges of his position, choosing to live modestly and continuing to travel utilizing various forms of public transport.
 He works with a small team of initially skeptical but gradually loyal advisers to push reforms.

-As President, Holoborod'ko confronts systemic corruption and oligarchic influence.
+As President, Holoborodko confronts systemic corruption and oligarchic influence.
 He dismisses bodyguards, declines bribes, and objects when his family tries to exploit his new position for personal gain.
 He also exposes a corrupt prime minister by revealing a black ledger detailing insider transactions during a televised debate.
 Dream sequences and hallucinations of historical figures such as Abraham Lincoln and Che Guevara guide him on his journey.

-Later seasons develop into ensemble narratives, showing Holoborod'ko and his cabinet navigating bureaucratic resistance, securing IMF support, and passing legislation against corruption.
+Later seasons develop into ensemble narratives, showing Holoborodko and his cabinet navigating bureaucratic resistance, securing IMF support, and passing legislation against corruption.